Thursday, November 3, 2011

 What to Eat the Week Before a Marathon

-It’s 10 days to the NYC Marathon.
-Your training is essentially done, with just one run of 8-10 miles at a moderate pace, plus a handful of shorter runs, left.
-The inactivity is making you anxious.
-You wish there was something that you could do to improve your chances of running your best on November 6.
+Ten days before a marathon, your training is essentially done, with just one run of 8-10 miles at a moderate pace, plus a handful of shorter runs, left.
+The inactivity makes you anxious.
+You wish there was something that you could do to improve your chances of running your best on race day.

 There is one thing.